A Link Between the Murder Rate and Traffic Fatalities?

 I’m also not sure how deaths by liver disease as a proxy for alcohol-related driving deaths — there would seem to be any number of other things to consider (e.g., health-care quality in a given place, or density — Manhattan is filled with heavy drinkers but certainly must have fewer drunk drivers per capita).

 This entry was posted on Friday, November 13th, 2009 at 3:51 pm and is filed under Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.